taetscher/interactiveICARUS/index.md

-                            classification algorithm (deep neural network) to geolocated media content posted to Twitter, in order to both illustrate the current potentials of such an approach, as well as challenges left to overcome if big data is to be used to generate useful information for measuring progress towards the SDGs.
+                            classification algorithm (deep neural network) to geolocated media content posted to Twitter, in order to both illustrate the current potentials of such an approach, as well as challenges left to overcome if big data is to be used to generate useful information for measuring progress towards the SDGs.<br>
                             The findings of this study show that current technological capabilities already facilitate real-time analyses of big data from social media on a global scale.
-Yet, biases within the data, resulting from uncertainties regarding the accuracy of geolocated social media posts, along with low internet penetration rates and a consequent lack of data - coupled with an unavailability of data from prime sources like Facebook and Instagram - render such analyses incomplete, thus diminishing the significance of information gained this way.
+Yet, biases within the data, resulting from uncertainties regarding the accuracy of geolocated social media posts, along with low internet penetration rates and a consequent lack of data - coupled with an unavailability of data from prime sources like Facebook and Instagram - render such analyses incomplete, thus diminishing the significance of information gained this way.<br>
                             Better access to more data from diverse sources is needed to improve on our current capacities to generate reliable data to monitor progress towards improving sustainability.
 However, especially analyses of data from social media are embedded in